Islamic veiling practices by country: India

 Both North Indian Muslim female politicians from the All India Muslim League were elected to state legislatures during 1937 elections.
 Both are clad in sarees, but Lady Anees is sporting a ghoonghat, while Begum Aizaz is unveiled.

-The usage of burqas & hijabs among Indian Muslim women as a means to distinguish themselves from Hindu women increased rapidly in the 1990s, due to the Islamic revivalism caused by the Iranian revolution & rise of Afghan mujahideen, alongside the insecurity caused by the rise of Hindu nationalism due to Ram Janmabhoomi movement.
+The usage of burqas and hijabs among Indian Muslim women as a means to distinguish themselves from Hindu women increased rapidly in the 1990s, due to the Islamic revivalism caused by the Iranian revolution, Pakistan-sponsored Islamist insurgency in Kashmir and the rise of the Afghan mujahideen, alongside the insecurity caused by the rise of Hindu nationalism owing to Ram Janmabhoomi movement, which culminated in the destruction of the 16th century Babri Mosque by Hindu radicals.
 In 2021, Pew Research found out that 89% of India's Muslim women "cover their head outside their home".